tabarra/txAdmin/docs/dev_notes.md

     - Add a "timeout" button that brings a prompt with 1/5/15/30 mins buttons
     - Add a checkbox to the kick modal to mark it as a punishment

-- [ ] add average session time tracking to statsManager.playerDrop
+- [ ] add average session time tracking to Metrics.playerDrop

 - [ ] locale file optimization - build 8201 and above
 - [ ] easter egg???